cochranfilms/cochran-job-listings/CLEANUP_SYSTEM_README.md

   - Removed unused PapaParse include.
   - Removed JSON/API fallback paths and local hardcoded FALLBACK_JOBS.
 Jobs now render only from Firestore.
   - Removed legacy Google Form field map and sticky-apply remnants.
+  - Added AI-themed password gate modal (visual only) to inform users of in-progress status and route to the current landing page.

 - user-portal.html
   - Enforced Firestore-only sources for jobs/contracts; no JSON fallbacks.